Medvedku/SHM_SA/content/_index.md

 - A short Spyder-focused example showing how to open, inspect and save Parquet data (`content/spyder/_index.md`).

 Goal: make Parquet files approachable — think of them as compact, fast spreadsheets you can load, inspect, filter, and save with a few lines of Python.

-If you want, I can add a tiny sample Parquet dataset and a guided walkthrough (step-by-step) that your professor can run on his machine.